ha-noh/image-gallery-modal/README.md

 ## Demo
 https://imgur.com/a/SXGo1nz for a gif of it in action, or run a local server from the project's directory and open the `demo/demo.html` file.
+I also use a version of this module on my personal site, https://ha-noh.github.io/gallery.